When we are working on a project in a Local Environment, we may commit such mistakes

 }

-We handled all these scenarios now but, let's refactor the previous code:
+We handled all these scenarios now, but let's refactor the previous code:

 use Illuminate\Database\Eloquent\Model;